Common Reading Resource Guide

 How do I deal with controversial topics?

-Some issues in World of Wonders may spark controversy in the classroom.
-Issues that may generate controversy include but are not limited to cultural stereotypes, cultural identity, sexism, and racism.
-The Yale Center for Teaching and Learning’s Teaching Controversial Topics can help you consider different approaches to discussing these issues.
+Some issues in Callings may spark controversy in the classroom.
+Issues that may generate controversy include but are not limited to gender discrimination, mental health, and same-sex marriage.
+The Yale Poorvu Center for Teaching and Learning’s Teaching Controversial Topics can help you consider different approaches to discussing these issues.

 Remember that the common read discussion should always serve your course outcomes.
 If a student raises an issue with which you have no expertise or are uncomfortable tackling, you might respond by explaining the topic is more suited for discussion in a different course (such as English, Sociology, or Political Science).
 For example, you might say, “[Controversy X] is an important issue, and it’s one that you can study in depth in [Course Y].
 [Course Y] is taught by an expert in that field.
 For the purposes of this course, let’s keep the focus on [your course outcome Z].”
 Additional guidelines are below.